astraly-labs/Pragma/docs/versioned_docs/version-V3/starknet/randomness/Architecture.md

 In order to make it easier to verify that a specific piece of randomness was verifiable, we provide an open source implementation of the verifier.
 Follow these simple steps to verify any randomness provided by Pragma Network:

-1. Install the Pragma Python package `pip install pragma-network `
+1. Install the Pragma Python package `pip install empiric-network `
-2. Run `python3 -m pragma.cli random verify-random <TRANSACTION\*HASH>` where `TRANSACTION_HASH` is the hash of the StarkNet testnet transaction in which the randomness was submitted to your smart contract.
+2. Run `python3 -m empiric.cli random verify-random <TRANSACTION\*HASH>` where `TRANSACTION_HASH` is the hash of the StarkNet testnet transaction in which the randomness was submitted to your smart contract.

 ## Technical Specification